homocysteine

 choline + vitamin b12

-Choline (via its metabolite betaine) and vitamin B12 power the two parallel pathways that remethylate homocysteine to methionine: the choline-betaine-BHMT route and the folate-B12-methionine-synthase route.
-Adequate choline can compensate for low B12 or folate status by maintaining methylation through the BHMT pathway, supporting healthy homocysteine and SAMe levels.
+Choline (via its metabolite betaine) and vitamin B12 feed the two parallel pathways that recycle homocysteine back into methionine: the choline-betaine-BHMT route and the folate-B12-methionine-synthase route.
+Adequate choline can help maintain methylation through the BHMT pathway when B12 or folate status is marginal, supporting healthy homocysteine and SAMe levels.
+This is a benign nutritional synergy, not a risky combination.

 alcohol + folate